 Larger species

-We don’t really have any timber varieties of Chusquea available in the US, but there are a couple of species that are notably larger than the rest.
+We don’t have any timber varieties of Chusquea available in the US, but there are a couple of species that are notably larger than the rest.
 In any case, they won’t get as big in a North American climate as they would in their native habitat.

 C. gigantea: Not as massive as the name might suggest, but still a very impressive and attractive variety of bamboo.
 This plant grows upright and can reach 20-30 feet high.
 The interesting culms, buttery yellow but dark green around the nodes, get up to 1.5 or 2 inches in diameter.
 Most nodes will produce one very long branch accompanied by several smaller ones, resulting in a bushy profusion of foliage.
 This makes them very effective as privacy screens.
 They are cold hardy down to 0º F but can also withstand a lot of heat in the summer.
 (See image below.)